About Felicia Montealegre

 In 1967, Montealegre appeared in the role of Birdie in a Broadway revival of Lillian Hellman’s The Little Foxes, directed by Mike Nichols.
 She made her Metropolitan Opera debut in 1973 as Andromache (a principal, nonspeaking, non-singing role) in Berlioz’s Les Troyens.
 One of her final televised performances was in the CBS Camera Three 1977 production of William Walton’s Façade.
 Her final role on Broadway in 1976 was in Pavel Kohout’s Poor Murderer, directed by Herbert Berghof, her first drama teacher in New York three decades earlier.

 Montealegre spent her life concerned with the well-being of others, and worked on issues of social justice throughout the world.
-Among her achievements as a social activist, Montealegre chaired the American Civil Liberties Union's Women's Division; co-founded “Another Mother for Peace,” an antiwar organization, in 1967; hosted a controversial fundraiser to support the families of the "Black Panther 21" in January 1970; and was arrested at an antiwar protest in Washington, DC in 1972.
+Among her achievements as a social activist, Montealegre chaired the American Civil Liberties Union's Women's Division; was an early supporter of “Another Mother for Peace,” an antiwar organization, in 1967; hosted a controversial fundraiser to support the families of the "Black Panther 21" in January 1970; and was arrested at an antiwar protest in Washington, DC in 1972.
 During Senator Eugene McCarthy’s 1968 presidential campaign, she campaigned across the country with Rose Styron and Phyllis Newman, handing out leaflets at shopping centers.
 Montealegre also worked for Amnesty International, including behind-the-scenes efforts in her native Chile during its political turmoil in the 1970s.

 Felicia Bernstein hosted the press announcement for the new anti-Vietnam War group, Another Mother for Peace, at the Bernstein’s Park Avenue apartment, 1967.
 New York Times Pictures/Redux Photos.
 Courtesy of the New York Philharmonic Archives.